josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

     110 (6) -> 011 (3)
     111 (7) -> 111 (7)

-If we want to storage our DIT FFT in place, we would have to do this reordering step before computing the FFT.
+If we want to compute our DIT FFT in place, we would have to do this reordering step before computing the FFT.

-### Decimation-in-receiverFrequency (DIF)
+### Decimation-in-frequency (DIF)

 The DIF structure is very similar to DIT.
 The biggest difference is that the butterfly stages come in reverse order compared to DIT.
 The twiddle factors are multiplied in *after* the butterfly and not before as with DIT.